 What are some things I can do to help my elderly patents?
 I have rearranged their kitchen to make it easier.
-I take them to all their appointments.
-Does anyone have any other helpful ideas?
-Thanks.

 Add your voice!
 Click below to answer.
 ThriftyFun is powered by your wisdom!

 All you can do is offer your assistance and be there for them.
 I'm sure you are already doing that for them and they appreciate you for that.
 I know when my father-in-law comes home from a hospital stay they've always said to be sure to remove rugs.
 It may prevent them from falling.
 Install handles around the tubs and where there are steps.
 Help with meals.
 Everything counts, even the small things.

 I agree with Little Suzy.
 My step dad just passed away and I had never thought of all the things he eventually needed.
 We got a raised toilet seat, shower seat, and handles around everything.
 Depending on how much help they need you may be able to call somebody like Home Health and have them come out.
 I think their doc has to order it.
 My step dad had Parkinson's and needed lots of care.

 If they're taking medications, setting up a medicine box is a big help.
 Also, my mother was very relieved to have me take over the checking account and responsibility for paying the bills.